Are you on the hunt to ship a combine? They’re big machines, to be sure, and finding a company that can ship a combine can be a challenge.

 You should do everything you can to make it easy for your representative to quote and ship your combine.
 We recommend you call us for a quote to ship your combine.
 Make sure to have the dimensions of the combine on-hand when call; height and weight tend to be the most important factors that affect your pricing, though width is a big one too.
 Many combines are quite wide, and some of the larger ones may require a heavy load sign as well.
 This will cost additional money.
 Make sure to speak to an agent to learn more about how to ship a combine and what to expect when you ship yours.

-Get free quotes for shipping a combine with American Auto Shipping
+Get a free quote for shipping a combine with American Auto Shipping

 If you are interested in shipping a combine, make sure to fill out our free quote request form.
 It won’t take more than a minute and will get you a free quote to ship your heavy equipment.
 You can also contact an agent (which we recommend).
 They can answer questions, get you a free quote, and even help you place a reservation.
 So call us toll-free or fill out our quote form and see what American Auto Shipping can do for you.